TerosTechnology/terosHDLdoc/doc/index.rst

 ..
-TerosHDL documentation master file, created by sphinx-quickstart on Fri Dec 18 00:33:50 2020.
+TerosHDL documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to TerosHDL's documentation!
 ====================================

+Browse our fancy brand new documentation!

 .. toctree::
    :caption: About